-It would be hard to ignore the media shocks around data this year.
-It kicked off in January with George Soros speaking at Davos, where he condemned Facebook and Google as being menaces to our society.
+It would be hard to ignore the media shocks around data recently.
+It kicked off with George Soros speaking at Davos, where he condemned Facebook and Google as being menaces to our society.
 He stated that these data rich companies ‘deceive their users by manipulating their attention and directing it towards their own commercial purposes’.
-Then, like a terrible fulfillment of prophecy, the Facebook and Cambridge Analytica controversy in March was unleashed; revealing a gross misuse of this power.
+Then, like a terrible fulfilment of prophecy, the Facebook and Cambridge Analytica controversy was unleashed; revealing a gross misuse of this power.

-In an attempt at defense, this year has seen EU GDPR regulations come into play and the government has launched a data ethics framework which ‘describes the value judgements and approaches we make when generating, analysing and disseminating data’.
-Apple have also just announced new rules that will restrict apps from harvesting user data.
-We are in the midst of a data nightmare, where no one really understands who owns what, and what they’re doing with it.
+In an attempt at defence, EU GDPR regulations came into play and the government launched a data ethics framework which ‘describes the value judgements and approaches we make when generating, analysing and disseminating data’.
+Apple also announced new rules that restrict apps from harvesting user data.
+We are in the midst of a data nightmare, exacerbated by the fast-paced development of LLM's, where no one really understands who owns what, and what they’re doing with it.

 At Untapped, we are clear where we stand, and it’s that data should be used to enhance people’s lives, not damage or manipulate them.
 When a company errs on the side of using people’s personal data for their own commercial gains, a line is being crossed and the social implications are extremely worrying.
 It’s not just us that want this.
 In the recent Deloitte Millennial Survey, they found that 83% of Millennials believe that company objectives should include:

 • Making a positive impact on society and the environment • Creating innovative ideas, products and services